-The Bengal is large, sleek, and muscular, and the Bengal is known to have strong cravings for meat.
+The Bengal is large, sleek, and muscular, and they are also known to have strong cravings for meat.
 It is a natural hunter.
 With a Smalls subscription, you complete a questionnaire about your cat, including information on whether it is an indoor or outdoor cat, whether it has any known sensitivities or allergies, and whether it has any existing health conditions, and you receive food that is tailored to your feline’s specific needs.

-As is usual with fresh food, especially those recipes with high-quality ingredients, Smalls is more expensive than most foods and it does need to be stored carefully until fed, however.
+As is usual with fresh food, especially those recipes with high-quality ingredients, Smalls is more expensive than most foods and it does need to be stored carefully until fed.

-2. Purina ONE Tender Selects Blend Real Salmon Dry Cat Food — Best Value
+2. Purina ONE Tender Selects Blend Real Salmon — Best Value

 |First-listed Ingredients:||Salmon, rice flour, corn gluten meal|

 |Caloric Content:||360 kcal/cup|